mehrdadxzaker/healthkey-mvp/README.md

-# LinkTx MVP — verifiable audit trail for database access
+# HealthKey MVP — verifiable audit trail for database access

 A tiny, lovable product that records **who did what to which data and why**, as cryptographically verifiable transactions.
 Each transaction (**LinkTx**) is: